 Total return swaps involve an exchange where one party makes payments based on a set rate (fixed or variable), while the other party makes payments based on the return of an underlying asset, which includes both the income it generates and any capital gains.
 If, over the life of a total return swap: (a) the aggregate amount of such return of the underlying asset is less than the aggregate amount of the payments based on the relevant set rate, the party receiving the return of the underlying asset will make a loss.
-This is particularly likely to occur if the underlying asset defaults, although there may be many other reasons for a decline in the return on the underlying asset; and (b) the aggregate amount of such payments based on the relevant set rate is less than the return of the underlying asset, the party receiving the payments based on the relevant set rate will make a loss.
+This is particularly likely to occur if the underlying asset defaults, although there may be many other reasons for a decline in the return on the underlying asset; and (b) the aggregate amount of such payments based on the relevant set rate is less than the party receiving the payments based on the return of the underlying asset; and the return of the underlying asset; and (b) the aggregate amount of such payments based on the relevant set rate is less than the party receiving the payments based on the relevant set rate is less than the return of the underlying asset, and the return of the underlying asset.